Recently, I Have Watched a Lot of Battlestar Galactica

 Of course, I bought it!
 How could I not?

-I really liked the reboot in the mid-naughties, but could only see it again via a friend’s BD collection since streaming availability here in Japan has been a bit hit and miss over the years, and I’d never seen any of the other content (save for a few of the web episodes and films) and I hadn’t seen any of the Caprica prequel series.
+I really liked the reboot in the mid-naughties but could only see it again via a friend’s BD collection since streaming availability here in Japan has been a bit hit and miss over the years, and I’d never seen any of the other content (save for a few of the web episodes and films) and I hadn’t seen any of the Caprica prequel series.

 Battlestar Galactica - Original Series (1978).

-Overall, it’s a show which is part Star Wars, part Star Trek, and part producer Glen A. Larson’s attempt to get a bit of religion into Sci-Fi I suspect.
+Overall, it’s a show which is part Star Wars, part Star Trek, and part producer Glen A. Larson’s attempt to get a bit of religion into Sci-Fi.
 That doesn’t mean it’s bad, it sort of holds up if you can wave away some of the 70s sensibilities.
 There are some nice bits of the design in the ships too which rightly have their own place in pop culture, and it did seem to be going somewhere, but who knows where it would end.
 Probably not where Galactica 1980 took it I hope.

 Galactica 1980 (1980)

-So what do you do when your show is cancelled after ~ 24 episodes?
-Why you do a cheaper sequel of course!
-Galactica 1980 sort of continues on from the first series, but changes some of the premise.
-The fleet has found Earth - our Earth of the late 20th Century - and decided the level of technology wasn’t high enough to help them or defend themselves, so they’d sent some people down to start trying to accellerate development.
-A sub-plot has the darker members of the fleet going back in time to work with the Nazis since they thought that would be the fastest way to get the technology ready for the future.
+Galactica then decides to send some people down to try to accellerate scientific (and social?) development.
+A sub-plot has some of the murkier members of the fleet going back in time to work with the Nazis as they believe they would be the fastest way to get the technology ready for the future.
 Yes, time travel is a thing in Galactica 1980.

 It’s worth watching once I suppose … and then time to move on.